9-200 Search and Seizure

 The term “officer” is used generically in this section and does not assume a level of rank, such as Patrol Officer.
 It includes all applicable sworn and non-sworn personnel.
 (10/05/16)

 A. Minneapolis Police Department employees shall conduct searches in as minimally intrusive a manner as possible, adhere to all MPD policies and to the rights given to persons under the United States Constitution and the Minnesota State Constitution.

 B. Minneapolis Police Department employees shall be responsible for understanding and performing assigned duties in accordance with the MPD’s Search and Seizure Policy and the guidelines set forth in the Minneapolis Police Department Search and Seizure Guide and Training Manual, and it is hereby incorporated by reference.

 A. Searching People

-1. A full search of a person is not justified with reasonable suspicion; it requires probable cause and exigent circumstances, or other conditions outlined below.
-Officers can legally search people without a warrant in the following circumstances: (01/25/16)
+2. A full search of a person is not justified with reasonable suspicion.
+Generally, officers can legally conduct a full search of a person without a warrant only in the following circumstances: (01/25/16) (10/05/16)

 a.
 Probable Cause and Exigent Circumstances; (01/25/16)

 b.
 Search Incident to Arrest;

 3. Searching an Arrestee’s Property: